 Carol is available to rent, buy or stream now.

 In 1952 author Patricia Highsmith published a novel under the pseudonym of Claire Morgan.
 This novel continues to inspire and fascinate new readers today, its bravery widely discussed in Universities, Colleges and writing circles.
 What is this book, I hear you ask?
-It is, of course, The Price of Salt/Carol, a sweeping tale of lesbian love in 1950s New York.
+It is The Price of Salt/Carol, a sweeping tale of lesbian love in 1950s New York.
 This subject matter was a world away from the thrilling crime drama of Highsmith’s, Strangers On a Train but was also her most personal work.
 However, the semi-autobiographical nature of Highsmith’s novel would only be revealed many years later with her famous text, reprinted under her real name in 1990.

 It would take another fifteen years for Highsmith’s novel to make it to the silver screen, but the result would be a defining moment in LGBTQ+ cinema.
 Here director Todd Haynes creates a luscious period piece that dovetails hidden desire, repression and unrequited love with the changing landscape of 1950s America, his adaptation an exquisite love letter to Highsmith’s groundbreaking novel.